benrockehenderson/setlistconverter/README.md

 Use now at [setlistconverter.com](https://setlistconverter.com)!

 Want to be prepared for your next concert?
-Use this tool to convert any setlist from setlist.fm to a spotify playlist; automatically added to your library.
+Use this tool to convert any setlist from setlist.fm to a Spotify playlist; automatically added to your library.

 ## Getting Started